 Christmas Conversion Principles: Lessons Learned

 When Choosing a Card for your Boss, Don’t be too Safe.

 Playing it safe often means being boring.
 Open rates will suffer.

 One man’s beautiful design is another’s reading nightmare.
 Don’t let design get in the way of communicating.
 Do not lose your message, you are after a brand new CRO budget, after all.

 Don’t deliver less than you promise.

 Making promises is the best way to get people to open your cards — and read your landing page.
 However, if you over-promise, you can do more damage than good.
 Conversion rates improve when there are good reasons to open the card.

 Our brains need to be challenged to be engaged.
 Rhymes, humor and alliteration will work to engage the reader and get them to take action.

-Sometimes you just have to get them involved to get them interested.
+Sometimes you just have to get them involved to get them interested and your CRO budget secured.
 Consider asking them to do something on your page.